 Peter further commented on bitcoin, claiming, “The young generation likes bitcoin because most lack the knowledge or experience to see through the hype.
 When they get older, they will prefer gold too, assuming bitcoin is even still around.”

-All of his 6 books and appearances center around the idea that we are on the brink of another economic collapse.
+All of his six books and appearances center around the idea that we are on the brink of another economic collapse.
 His recommendation is to invest mostly in gold and foreign markets.
-He is known for his advocacy for commodity-focused investments in countries with growth-friendly fiscal policy.
+He is known for advocating commodity-focused investments in countries with growth-friendly fiscal policies.
 Since 2000, he has been forecasting that gold would soar to $5,000 an ounce.
 Currently, the highest gold price was $2,067.15 on August 7, 2020.